matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 * Finds products that belong to departments where no product costs less than 100.

 **How it works:**
-* `SELECT name, department` returns the product name and department.
+* `SELECT name, department`; returns the product name and department.
-* `FROM products` reads data from the products table.
+* `FROM products`; reads data from the products table.
-* The subquery: `SELECT department FROM products WHERE price < 100`.
-Finds all departments that contain at least one product priced below 100.
+* The subquery: `SELECT department FROM products WHERE price < 100`; finds all departments that contain at least one product priced below 100.
-* `WHERE department NOT IN (...)` excludes products from those departments.
+* `WHERE department NOT IN (...)`; excludes products from those departments.
 * The result contains only products from departments where every product is priced at 100 or more.

 **Example result:**